All Guides About Start Here

 $29

-Most common starting price for micro SaaS that reaches $1K MRR
+Most common starting price for small subscription products that reach $1,000 a month

 58%